 Baldur is one of the most popular gods in Norse mythology.
 Based on information taken from Gylfaginning, part of Snorri Sturluson’s Prose Edda, he is so fair of feature and so bright that light shines from him.
-He is the wisest of the Aesir and the fairest spoken and most gracious.
+He is also known as the wisest of the Aesir and the fairest spoken and most gracious.

 His hall in Asgard is called Breidablik and according to Gylfaginning, it is the most beautiful and fairer dwelling in all of Asgard, where there is nothing inside that is unclean.
 Also, Baldur owns Hringhorni, the best ship ever to be built.

 Baldur is sadly primarily known for his tragic end.
 His tale is a sad one as his demise was orchestrated by Loki, the god of mischief.
 The story of his death is also a great image of Loki and his role as the protagonist, always ready to cause harm and taunt the rest of the gods.